ttsiodras/UnblockMeSolver/README.md

 And here's [a Youtube video](http://www.youtube.com/watch?v=6hfF_6KlAQk) of the code in action :-)

-Use "make test" to see it in action (the Makefile uses ImageMagick to convert the image data into RGB files, so you need to install it first).
+Use "make test" to see it solve one of the sample screenshots.
+Note that the Makefile uses ImageMagick to convert the image data into RGB files, so you need to install it first.